ndelnano/Spotify-Listening-History-Logger/README.md

 In the puppeted installation, `save-played-tracks` is run as a cron, and `api` is run as a systemd service.

 ## Important note
 Spotify does not distribute your entire listening history.
 At any one point in time, Spotify will tell you the last 50 tracks that you have played.
-That is why this repo polls the endpoint and saves the data.
+That is why the puppeted installation polls the endpoint via cron.
 Sadly, you won't be able to make interesting playlists immediately after you install this application -- it will take some time to have enough data.

 ## Where is the magic?
 I'm so glad you asked!
 It's in [recently_played_playlists/db/db.py](https://github.com/ndelnano/recently-played-playlists/blob/master/recently_played_playlists/db/db.py):